RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 I've opted for an principle-based format to summarize these lessons (thanks Mr Dalio).
 This is more generalizable than storytelling, which oversimplifies and post-rationalize real events, and thematic topics, which tend to be too high-level and omit important factors.
 Being aphoristic produced the right balance of being low-level and applicable but also not tied too closely to a single experience.

 **Reader:** you should skim-read to find principles that catch your attention.
-The punch of my advice is to learn and do things yourself, so you may eventually ignoring or disagreeing with many of these, but hopefully you'll find some useful shortcuts.
+The punch of my advice is to learn and do things yourself, so you may eventually ignore or disagree with many of them, but hopefully you'll find a few useful shortcuts.

 Pay particular attention to the advice that seems unnatural or controversial as this is where you'll need to question yourself more and decide where you stand.